Transportation & Logistics

 - Equipment Rental

-M&A activity in the sector had a minor slowdown of 0.3% in the first three quarters of 2021, compared to the same period last year.
-However, Q3 had 2,314 deals closed, a 10% increase from 2,112 in Q3 of 2020.
-This was driven mostly by an increase in Private Equity and Strategic deals, Venture Capital investors dominated the Transportation & Logistics sector in Q3 of 2021 representing 37.9% of the total deals closed.
-IPO activity has picked up as the economy recovered from the pandemic.
+M&A activity in the sector had a minor slowdown of 0.3% in 2021, compared to 2020.
+Q4 of 2021 had 2,505 deals closed, a 11% decrease from 2,819 in Q4 of 2020.
+This was driven mostly by a decrease in Private Equity and Venture Capital deals.
+Venture Capital investors dominated the Transportation & Logistics sector in Q4 of 2021 representing 35% of the total deals closed.